teoyaomiqui/testk/README.md

 - Vagrant box used was [yk0/ubuntu-xenial](https://atlas.hashicorp.com/yk0/boxes/ubuntu-xenial)
 - Versions specified in requirements are must, and chosen to be most stable of what currently is available
 - If prepare_env.sh script isn't used, be sure to fix [reported bug](https://github.com/mitchellh/vagrant/issues/8005)
+- Host machine CPU has to support hardware virtualization

 ## External links and documentation
 - [Vagrant project](https://www.vagrantup.com/)